 6. The Virgin Spring (1960)

 One of the most controversial movies from the stables of the legendary Swedish filmmaker Ingmar Bergman, ‘The Virgin Spring’ is a spiteful story of rape and revenge.
 With themes ranging from the power of faith to existential nihilism, the movie had its tryst with controversy as a lot of viewers were unable to digest the inherent violence portrayed in the movie.
 A film that essentially harps on vengeance, it was successful in splitting critical opinion of the times although it was universally lauded later.
 It managed to bag the prestigious Academy Award for Best Foreign Language Film in 1961.

 Read More: Best Alien Abduction Movies of All Time

 5. Ben-Hur (1959)

-Based on a novel of the same name, penned by Lew Wallace in 1880, William Wyler’s historical epic film ‘Ben-Hur’ can’t be considered to be just a movie.
+Based on the novel of the same name by Lew Wallace in 1880, William Wyler’s historical epic film ‘Ben-Hur’ can’t be considered to be just another movie.
 It actually represents a generation.
-When released, it was not only critically appreciated but also became a box office sensation.
+Upon release, it was not only critically appreciated but also became a box office sensation.
 It chronicles the story of a Jewish nobleman who comes back to seek revenge against a betraying Roman friend during the time of Jesus Christ.
-With eleven (11) Academy Awards in the kitty including the one for the Best Director for Wyler, it has a simple narrative structure with an intricately complex theme.
+The film has a simple narrative structure but the themes it deals with are highly complex.
 ‘Ben-Hur’ is considered to be one of the greatest movies of all time.